SteelSeries/gamesense-sdk/doc/api/json-handlers-screen.md

 }
 ```

-When sending data to this handler, it is ideal to treat the `value` key of the data as an integer that monotonically increases each time data is sent.
-This ensures that value caching is bypassed and that the new custom text is displayed each time it is sent.
+When sending data to this handler, caching of the `value` field from the event data could prevent newer custom text from being displayed.
+This can be prevented by setting the `value_optional` field of the event metadata to true when binding it.
+The legacy way of handling this case was to treat the `value` field in the data as an integer that should be monotonically increased each time event data is sent, but this is no longer necessary with the addition of the `value_optional` metadata.

 To ensure that this handler works properly, it is necessary to send the `frame` key within the data for the event with a subkey `custom-text` that has a string value.
 See the "Context Data" section of the [Sending Events][api doc] document for details.